-- Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan. - Child/youth has a strong and stable optimistic outlook for their future. - Identified and useful strength.
+0 Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan.

+Child/youth has a strong and stable optimistic outlook for their future.

+- Identified and useful strength.
 Strength will be used, maintained, or built upon as part of the plan.
 May require some effort to develop strength into a centerpiece strength.
 Child/youth is generally optimistic about their future. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
 Identified but not useful.

-Child wouth has difficulty maintaining a positive view of themselves and their life. - Child/youth has difficulty maintaining a positive view of themselves and their life.
-Child/youth's outlook may vary from overly optimistic to overly pessimistic. - 3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area. - There is no evidence of optimism currently and/or child/youth has difficulties seeing positive aspects about themselves or their future.
+Child/youth has difficulty maintaining a positive view of themselves and their life.
+Child/youth's outlook may vary from overly optimistic to overly pessimistic.

+3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area.

+There is no evidence of optimism currently and/or child/youth has difficulties seeing positive aspects about themselves or their future.